 Evidence-based reviews indicate that certain strains of probiotics contribute to the microbial balance of the gastrointestinal tract, supporting the immune system and reducing inflammation in the gut.

-She adds that quality food sources of prebiotics include fibre-rich foods, Jerusalem artichokes and naturally fermented foods such as yoghurt, kefir and kombucha.
+She adds that quality food sources of prebiotics include fibre-rich foods, Jerusalem artichokes and naturally fermented foods such as yogurt, kefir and kombucha.

 Fast Fact: A healthy gut is also maintained through adequate exercise (guidelines encourage >150 minutes of physical activity per week for optimal health) and sufficient daily water intake.

 Walters says that if you do not have an iron deficiency, it is best to get your iron from a balanced eating plan and not from supplementation.
 While iron is useful in the proliferation and maturing of immunity cells, evidence has linked excess iron levels, which can be caused by unnecessary supplementation, to the compromised ability of phagocytes in killing micro-organisms.
 This negatively affects immune function.

 She stresses the importance of omega-3 fatty acid supplementation in the event that your intake of fatty fish, such as salmon, pilchards, mackerel and sardines, is low.
 Omega-3 fatty acids need to be taken in order to balance out omega-6 fatty acids.